ayyucedemirbas/SamRadiology/README.md

 -	All versions of Sam2 mask decoder

+All supported mask decoders are available in the [sam2rad/decoders/build_decoder.py](sam2rad/decoders/build_decoder.py).

 ## Training
 Prepare a configuration file for training.
 Here is an example configuration file for training on the ACDC dataset: